sapeirone/free-rtos-fault-injection-simulator/README.md

 As a first step, clone or download this repository in an empty folder.
 The simulator can be compiled and run both on POSIX and Windows operating systems.
-Be sure to run the following scripts from the root direcory of the project.
+Be sure to run the following scripts from the root directory of the project.
 On POSIX, the simulator can be compiled by running the [compile_posix.sh](compile_posix.sh) shell script.
 On Windows, the simulator can be compiled by running the [compile_win32.bat](compile_win32.bat) batch script.